 Pairing a new remote with your Fire Stick is super easy, and it also can help you if you have an unresponsive remote.
 Here’s how to do it.

 - Hold down the “Home button” on your Firestick’s remote to go into the “Settings,” or navigate to it from the “Home Screen.”

 - Navigate to the right and select “Equipment Control.”

 - Select “TV,” then a loading screen appears.

 - A new screen opens.
 You get asked, “What brand of TV do you have?”

 - Select the appropriate brand.

-- Press the Power button on your remote.
-This will turn the TV off.
+- Press the “Power button” on your remote.
+This action turns the TV off.

-- Wait for 10 seconds and then press the Power button again.
-This will turn the TV back on.
+- Wait for ten seconds, then press the “Power button” again.
+The TV turns back on.

 Owners of Fire Stick devices that have the 2nd-gen Alexa remotes can also control the volume via voice commands.
 Press the Microphone button on your remote and tell Alexa to increase or decrease the volume.